rickmb/vagrant-ansible/README.md

 The result will depend on your Vagrantfile settings and the playbook you selected.
 The current default is a complete CaaS development environment including the "main" site up and running at http://main-caas.local.webclusive.net:8080 . (*.local.webclusive.net points to 127.0.0.1).
 Also, if you go to http://127.0.0.1:8080, there will be some basic info there.

+*Note: Vagrant may report a failure from Ansible despite 0 failed tasks.
+This is a known issue in the Vagrant Ansible module, it doesn't hurt and will be fixed in later releases.*

 ## Contents

 * **VagrantFile** : Vagrant configuration.